Thu 8/23: 2:00pm-10:00pm

 Will Apple TV work in my room?

 Yes, Apple TV works on both the wired and wireless networks.
-However, you must register your Apple TV with ResNet before it will work.
+If you're in Dixon Hall or Rothermel Hall, you must register your Apple TV with ResNet before it will work.

-Will my Roku device work in my room?
+Will my Amazon Echo/Alexa work in my room?